hfp/libxs/samples/syrk/README.md

   diagonal and off-diagonal blocks.
 The dispatched GEMM kernel (MKL JIT, LIBXSMM, or fallback BLAS) handles the inner loop.

-- Scratch memory for the temporary full-panel product is managed via a thread-local buffer that grows on demand and is freed at finalization.
+- Scratch memory for the temporary block products is a thread-local buffer that grows on demand, hence tasks need no synchronization: each task holds its own scratch and writes its own blocks of C.